Seneca County Addictions Program - Waterloo New York

 Seneca County Addictions Program - Waterloo, NY

-Seneca County Addictions Program is treatment center located at 31 Thurber Drive in the 13165 zip code in Waterloo, NY that offers medication-assisted substance use treatment.
-It accepts adult women, people with co-occurring substance use and mental disorders and adult men into its treatment service.
-Some of the treatment approaches used by Seneca County Addictions Program consist of matrix Model, brief intervention and motivational interviewing.
+Seneca County Addictions Program is treatment center located at 31 Thurber Drive in the 13165 zip code in Waterloo, NY that offers medication assisted substance abuse treatment.
+It accepts people with trauma, adult men and people with co-occurring substance use and mental disorders into its treatment program.
+Some of the treatment approaches used by Seneca County Addictions Program consist of matrix Model, dialectical behavior therapy and rational emotive behavioral therapy.

 Address: 31 Thurber Drive, Waterloo, NY 13165